jkfaris94/bakery-inventory-manager/README.md

 - On the `/recipes/:recipeId` page, there should be some kind of form where an individual can add an ingredient to the displayed recipe.
   - This should include a drop down list from all ingredients within the database.
-  - When an ingredient is selected, an input field should appear that allows the user to enter in an amount for the recipe, using the units specified on the ingredient.
+  - When an ingredient is selected, an input field should appear that allows the user to enter in an amount for the recipe, somehow including the units as well.
 - When the form is submitted, that ingredient should be added to the recipe.
 The page should update to display the new recipe and should clear the form.

 ### US-05 - Remove ingredients from recipe